EDJNet/tidywikidatar/README.md

 #> [1] "Philadelphia"
 ```

-Alright, I know where Philadelphia, but if it was a smaller place,
+Alright, I know where Philadelphia is, but if it was a smaller place,
 perhaps I’d need to ask in which country it is located.
 So I would ask
 for the correspondent property, P17.